ScottyMacCVC/School_District_Analysis/README.md

 - Get the number of students who passed both math and reading in a DataFrame.
 - Calculate the number of students who passed both math and reading.
 - Calculate the percentage of students who passed both math and reading.
+Total number of schools in the column "Total Schools" Total number of students in the column "Total Students" Total budget in the column "Total Budget"
+Average reading score in the column "Average Reading Score" Average math score in the column "Average Math Score" Percentage of students passing reading in the column "% Passing Reading" Percentage of students passing math in the column "% Passing Math" Overall passing percentage in the column "% Overall Passing"